25 Facts About Mold Most People Do Not Know About

 10. Sinus problems

-Because mold can lead to serious health issues, a simple sinus problem is the first symptom in the existence of mold in your system and should lead to an analysis of the environment that might be causing the problem.
+Because mold can lead to health issues, a simple sinus problem is the first symptom in the existence of mold in your system and should lead to an analysis of the environment that might be causing the problem.

 11. Painting cannot contain it

-Mold that exists in the walls of a water-damaged home runs deep through the drywall and into the wood.
 Painting over the mold does not kill it.
 Although painting a wall does provide a temporary barrier between people in the home and the spores, the mold will eventually penetrate the paint from within.

 12. Vinegar and bleach

 White vinegar successfully kills mold spores in porous surfaces, such as wood or drywall.
-All you have to do is mix the thee-to-one ratio of water to vinegar and spray liberally all the mold-covered surfaces you see.
-Vinegar penetrates into porous surfaces, so spores deep within wood are vulnerable.
+All you have to do is mix the three-to-one ratio of water to vinegar and spray liberally all the mold-covered surfaces you see.

 Bleach is also able to kill mold spores, but it cannot penetrate deep into porous surfaces.
 As such, it can only kill mold on surfaces.